AlexanderIB31/DataMining/README.md

 # DataMining
-Technosphere course of data mining
+This repo contains home works and other material related of data mining in the TechnoSphere Mail.Group